Security that protects: Informing policy on local security provision in Lebanese communities hosting Syrian refugees

-Based on field research conducted between February and May 2016 in three locations across Lebanon, this brief analyses the challenges to protecting local communities and refugees in a hybrid system, in which formal and informal security actors coexist and implement a mix of security measures.
-It also argues that the current securitisation approach, which relies on negative deterrence, enhances perceptions of insecurity among the Lebanese and infringes on the rights and dignity of the refugees.
+This brief is based on field research conducted between February and May 2016 in three locations across Lebanon.
+It analyses the challenges to protecting local communities and refugees in a hybrid system where formal and informal security providers coexist and implement a mix of security measures.
+It argues that the current securitisation approach, which relies on negative deterrence, enhances perceptions of insecurity among the Lebanese and infringes on the rights and dignity of the refugees.